rodrigoelp/reactnative-typescript/readme.md

 ## Background

-Professionally, I have been given the challenge to build apps on [react-native](https://facebook.github.io/react-native/).
+I want to learn how to start building apps on [react-native](https://facebook.github.io/react-native/).
 Now, I've done web development in the past and I've also spent some time playing with [nodejs](https://nodejs.org/en/) so, I am not a complete foreigner to some of its concepts.

 Now, React, React-Native and Node are technologies based on JavaScript, which in _my personal view_ is a pervasive, evil programming language that should've been improved a long time ago and no real consensus has been formed on what it should be.
 ES[5, 6, 7, etc] is a good first start but still is missing some important features for me.
 I like a static type system so I wanted something guiding me as I write my code.